fomenko-ai/cranberrypy/README.md

 The feature allows you to enter queries in AI with a constant set of context data.

-1. To activate the persistent context, uncomment line 28 in the `chat.py` module.
+1. To activate `chat_with_persistent_context` method in the `chat.py` module.

-2. Specify the module paths in the `chat_with_persistent_context` method.
+2. Specify the module paths in the method.

 3. Enter a query.